dps923/winter2020/notes/week02.md

 ### Code examples

 The course's GitHub repo has code examples for many topics and techniques.
-You can download a zip of the code repo, or clone it periodically.
+You can download a zip of the code repo, or clone it.

-This week, to help you get started in the course, some sequenced how-to info will be shown below.
-In class, you will learn some of the reasons behind the info, and have an opportunity to ask questions, and practice using Xcode.
+* Text field, button, label
+* More text field interaction; delegation
+* Picker view, data source and delegate
+* Table view

 <br>